NBA 2K League announces start date for regular season

 The NBA 2K League has set a date to tip off its 2020 season, nearly two months after delaying play because of the coronavirus pandemic.
-In a statement released Monday, the league announced play will begin on May 5, with an initial six-week regular season and plans for more dates to be added.
-As is the case with other esports competitions going on amid quarantining throughout the world, the NBA 2K League season will be played entirely online and remotely.
+In a statement released Monday, the league announced the regular season would begin on May 5, with an initial six weeks to be held strictly online, as is the case with other esports competitions going on amid quarantining throughout the world.

 - READ MORE ON: